tuckerweibell/recipe/packages/recipe/src/components/EzStatus/EzStatus.md

 path: '/components/ez-status'
 ---

+<EzAlert
+  headline="Deprecation Warning"
+  tagline="EzStatus is deprecated as of v15 and will be removed in v16.
+Status variants can be used with EzChip." use="warning"
+/>

+See: <EzLink><a href="/components/ez-chip/#status">EzChip Status</a></EzLink>

+---

 Use a status when you need to call attention to an individual item in a set.
 Sometimes (like with a list of orders) you need to show a status for each item.
 In those cases, use a neutral status for as many items as possible so the items that need more attention stand out.

 ---